Skip to main content

 COPY package*.json ./

-β€’ Copies files from build context to image
+β€’ Copies files and directories from the build context into the image

 ADD